Non-Additive Ion Effects on the Coil-Globule Equilibrium of a Generic Polymer in Aqueous Salt Solutions: Result and Discussion

-These results support the hypothesis that the coil–globule equilibrium is governed by the competition between polymer–weakly hydrated anion interactions, which favor swelling, and depletion of strongly hydrated ions, which favors collapse.
-In region I, sulfate depletion dominates, leading to polymer collapse.
-With increasing $c_{\rm NaSCN}$, polymer–thiocyanate interactions become dominant, stabilizing the coil state in region II.
-At higher concentrations, the balance shifts again, leading to reentrant collapse (region III).
-For 0.5 m Na$_{2}$SO$_{4}$, these competing effects nearly compensate, resulting in an approximately constant $\Delta\Delta G^{\rm C\rightarrow G}$.
-This is consistent with experiments showing that non-additive effects become more pronounced with increasing background salt concentration.
+{As in the case of I$^{-}$ ions in PNIPAM-NaI-Na$_{2}$SO$_{4}$ solutions,\cite{Zhao2022} the preferential accumulation of SCN$^{-}$ ions increases even though they become more hydrated in the bulk.
+This suggests that SCN$^{-}$ ions can readily shed part of their hydration shell and accumulate near the polymer chain.
+Furthermore, the increased accumulation of SCN$^{-}$ ions correlates with the partitioning of sodium ions toward the counterion environment of the sulfate ions.
+In contrast, enhanced hydration of sulfate ions, together with electrostatic repulsion from the adsorbed SCN$^{-}$ ions, is associated with increased depletion of sulfate ions from the vicinity of the polymer chain.
+These results support the hypothesis that the coil--globule equilibrium is governed by the competition between polymer--weakly hydrated anion interactions, which favor swelling, and depletion of strongly hydrated ions, which favors collapse.
+Importantly, both contributions are mutually enhanced through non-additive changes in bulk ion pairing and ion hydration.
+In region I, depletion of sulfate ions dominates, leading to polymer collapse.
+With increasing $c_{\rm NaSCN}$, polymer--thiocyanate interactions become dominant, stabilizing the coil state in region II.
+At higher concentrations, increasing salting-out effects shift the balance again, leading to reentrant collapse in region III.
+For 0.5~m Na$_{2}$SO$_{4}$, these competing effects seem to nearly compensate each other, resulting in an approximately constant $\Delta\Delta G^{\rm C\rightarrow G}$.
+Within the studied concentration range, these trends suggest that the system may lie near the transition between regions II and III, while region I occurs below 0.075~m NaSCN.
+This interpretation is consistent with experimental observations showing that the minimum in the LCST shifts to lower salt concentrations with decreasing background salt concentration.}